A long time ago, I wrote RBL-Checker, a tool to check if a range IP is blacklisted or not.

 My first version was in Python and I continue in that way.

 From monolith to 2 services

-I moved from a service that use subprocess to do check in concurrency to 2 services because I need to check very quickly a large range of IP.
+I moved from a service that uses subprocess to do check-in concurrency to 2 services because I need to check very quickly a large range of IP.

-Asynchronous service taking message from the queue and checking IP across the list.
-Finally, add blacklisted IP with blacklist name and datetime of the check to the database.
+Asynchronous service taking a message from the queue and checking IP across the list.
+Finally, add blacklisted IP with blacklist name and DateTime of the check to the database.

 I use it exclusively to add range to publish the message to the queue.
 Maybe later, I’ll add an endpoint to know how many messages are in the queue.

 The biggest move can be a migration to Haskell but right now, I don’t need it.

 Migrating from JSON to binary format and in that case, I see these possibilities:

 Also, public cloud providers provide managed PostgreSQL (like Amazon RDS for PostgreSQL ) so it’s easy to deploy.

 Deploying Python-based software it’s very easy and compatible with every CPU architecture (ARM, RISC-V, x86).